Kevin Von Erich

 Kevin Ross Adkisson (born May 15, 1957) is an American retired professional wrestler, better known by his ring name, Kevin Von Erich.
-A member of the Von Erich family, Von Erich is best known for his appearances with his father's World Class Championship Wrestling promotion.
-He is a one-time world champion, having held the WCWA World Heavyweight Championship.
+He is signed to All Elite Wrestling (AEW) under a "Legends" deal and as a coach.
+A member of the Von Erich family, Adkisson is best known for his appearances with his father's World Class Championship Wrestling promotion.
+He is a former world champion in professional wrestling, having once held the WCWA World Heavyweight Championship.

 Football career

-Adkisson played football at North Texas State University as a fullback, second string to Garry Smith, until an injury ended his football career and dream of playing in the National Football League.
+Adkisson played football at North Texas State University as a fullback until an injury ended his football career and dream of playing in the National Football League.